fierval/deep-reinforcement-learning/p2_continuous-control/README.md

 For this project we solve the second environment but the code can be used as is to solve the first one as well.

-We treat the environment with 1 agent as a particular case of a multi-agent-one-brain environment and define the exist criteria accordingly:
+We treat the environment with 1 agent as a particular case of a multi-agent-one-brain environment and define the exit criteria accordingly:

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 We then take the average of these scores.
 - This yields an **average score** for each episode (where the average is over all agents in the environment).